Danika-star/new/README.md

 <details>
   <summary> notes : </summary>
   1. From lableme to coco : [This github](https://github.com/Tony607/labelme2coco.git)
-  2. From mask to polygon : Inspire from [here](https://github.com/cocodataset/cocoapi/issues/131)
 </details>

 The dataset is put in folder : `/smarterplan-mtf/indoor_trainR_valR/`